lukiwieser/aave-liquidation-risk/README.md

    - `reports`: Contains the final results.

+## Lessons Learned

+Here are some key takeaways from our project:

+- Heuristic help! (sometimes the data you have is not enough)
+- Decentralized finance is a complex field (involving intertwined smart contracts and lots of financial maths)
+- There is much to learn with Data Science (how to approach the problem, best practices for data exploration/understanding, how to structure the code, validity of results, etc.)
+- *Note:* In hindsight, this might seem obvious, and jupyter notebooks would have been good, but keep in mind that this was our first data science project.

 ## Credits

 This project was created by two students as part of a lecture at the *Vienna University of Technology*.